ice-energy/jreed/README.md

 When it's all built, it needs to be uploaded to github for display.

-Now typically I would use a gui to do this, but these lines could be added to x.sh in order to automatically upload to github:
+Now typically I would use a gui to do this, but these lines could be added to x.sh in order to automatically upload to github.

 ```
      git add .